I am a:

-If you are eligible for LTSS, all services available in the Office of Long-Term Living home and community based waiver programs will be included in Community HealthChoices.
+If you are eligible for LTSS, all services available in the Office of Long-Term Living home and community based waiver programs are covered by Community HealthChoices.
 Long-term nursing facility care is also covered.
 See Section 5 of this page to learn more.

 If you are a member of UPMC for Life Dual or any other Medicare plan, your Medicare copays will not change under UPMC Community HealthChoices.
 Refer to your Medicare plan for more information on Medicare copays.
 There are no UPMC Community HealthChoices copays for medical services and generic medications.
 There is a $3 copay for brand-name medications.

 Copays do not apply to pregnant participants.